 He was most likely working on the ATM book at the same time he was working this series of lessons.
 I am not sure of the exact time frame, but I expect someone like my esteemed colleague, Moti Nativ, would be able to clarify.

 Introduction to Lesson 11 in the ATM Book

 In the preface to Lesson 11 in his ATM book, Moshe discusses how we are all aware of some parts of our selves – our body and personality – more than others.
 He gives the lips and fingertips compared to the back of the head as an example.
-Moshe states that a complete and uniform self-image made up of body parts, sensations, thoughts, feelings is an ideal that is desirable yet difficult to achieve.
+Moshe states that a complete and uniform self-image made up of body parts, sensations, thoughts, feelings are an ideal that is desirable yet difficult to achieve.
 He suggests this lesson is a way to bring about a more comprehensive self-image by comparing parts of ourselves that we are more aware of with those of which we are less aware.
 The intention, of course, to bring about a more whole self-image.